|County||Wiltshire (6 castles)||Categories|

 Using the prehistoric hill fort's defensive position to good use, the Normans built a new castle on the Old Sarum site.
 William the Conqueror paid off his soldiers here in this year.

 The first cathedral at Old Sarum was built between 1075 and 1092.
 Its builder was Bishop Osmund, who was supposed to be William the Conqueror's nephew.
-From 1072 until 1078, Osmund was William's Chancellor.
-In 1078 Osmund was given the title of Bishop of Salisbury.
+From 1072 until 1078, Osmund was William's Chancellor and in 1078 Osmund was given the title of Bishop of Salisbury.

 At the Council of London Archbishop Lanfranc instigated the movement of many English Bishoprics to more important locations.
 One of these was the Bishopric of Sherborne and Wilton which moved to Old Sarum.